 Dentists have until March 1 to report a HIPAA-compliance issue to the U.S. Department of Health and Human Services Office for Civil Rights (HHS).

-Specifically, HIPAA-covered practices must report any breach of its electronic patient information that may have affected fewer than 500 people by that date.
+Specifically, HIPAA-covered practices must report any breach of their electronic patient information that may have affected fewer than 500 people by that date.
 Breaches that may have affected more than 500 people have more strict timelines as practices only get a 60-day window to report the incident.

 According to the HHS, "A covered entity’s breach notification obligations differ based on whether the breach affects 500 or more individuals or fewer than 500 individuals.
 If the number of individuals affected by a breach is uncertain at the time of submission, the covered entity should provide an estimate, and, if it discovers additional information, submit updates in the manner specified below.
-If only one option is available in a particular submission category, the covered entity should pick the best option, and may provide additional details in the free text portion of the submission."
+If only one option is available in a particular submission category, the covered entity should pick the best option, and may provide additional details in the free-text portion of the submission."

 The breach notification rule was approved in 2009 as part of a larger set of HIPAA amendments known as the Health Information Technology for Economic and Clinical Health Act (HITECH).
 Congress passed HIPAA in 1996 to simplify, and thereby reduce the cost of, the administration of health care.
 HIPAA does this by encouraging the use of electronic transactions between health care providers and payers, thereby reducing paperwork.
-Congress deemed that if the electronic transmission of patient health information was to be encouraged by the legislation, there needed to be means to protect the confidentiality of that information.
+Congress deemed that if the electronic transmission of patient health information was to be encouraged by the legislation, there needed to be meant to protect the confidentiality of that information.

 Secure electronic transmission of protected health information is one of the many requirements of the HIPAA Security Rule.
 Dental practices should review the rule requirements to ensure compliance.
 A major component of compliance is a documented risk analysis.
 HIPAA Security Rule: A Summary can be found on cda.org.
 HHS has on its site a Guidance on Risk Analysis.